 The aim then is to find the best type of antipsychotic that works well for you at the minimum dose necessary to reduce the symptoms to the absolute minimum.
 There is no point in taking a higher dose than is necessary as that would only lead to more problems with side effects.
 On the other hand taking a low dose which does not adequately control the symptoms would not give you sufficient benefit.

 Like most medical treatments antipsychotics do have some unwanted and sometimes unpleasant adverse effects that people usually call side effects.
 Some of the more common side effects are weight gain, anxiety, restlessness, sexual problems, drowsiness and difficulty concentrating.
-For more advice on how to cope with side effects see our Advice Sheet: Managing Side Effects of Medication.
+For more on how to cope with side effects see our Information Sheet: Managing Side Effects of Medication.
 It is important to realise that most medical treatments for serious physical health problems also have unpleasant side effects.

 Unfortunately there is often no alternative to the side effects whether the illness is of the body or the mind.
 Side effects should be seen as another aspect of the illness that has to be managed by the sufferer.
 They should never become an excuse to stop taking the medication.
 Schizophrenia is an extremely disruptive and sometimes destructive condition.
 It destroys careers, family relationships, reputations and sometimes it kills people.
 Overcoming such a powerful adversary and moving on to a meaningful life sadly entails some sacrifice such as coping with the side effects.

 However the key to this element is finding the right medication at the right dose for you.
 Antipsychotic medication doesn’t work instantly and it may take several months before the benefits are seen.